 20. Black Forest, Germany

 There is something magical about a white winter forest, which is why Germany’s Black Forest is such an exciting place.
 There is no shortage of ski opportunities either.
 Visitors have many choices, with over 170 ski lifts, 250 km of prepared slopes, several ski-jumps, and a vast cross country ski-track.
-There are also toboggan runs, skating rinks, and winter hiking trails that allow you to explore the surrounds.
+There are also toboggan runs, skating rinks, and winter hiking trails that allow you to explore the surroundings.
 You don’t need to spend all day working up a sweat, though, because the region also has fitness and spa offers which can be enjoyed at one of the resorts.
 Relax in a thermal bath, or enjoy one of the excellent restaurants, including Michelin star cuisine.

 SUBSCRIBE TO OUR NEWSLETTER